svv28/mon_IXO/readme.md

 * On Grafana dashboard you will find all necessary metrics of your node (we use this monitoring service by ourselves, so we've configured dashboard properly)

-## The following steps will guide you through the setup process:
+## The following steps will guide you through the setup process (to configure on your own server):

 ### Monitoring server installation